Home Victoria Festivals and Events Calendar Victoria Highland Games and Celtic Festival

 Victoria Highland Games

 The Victoria Highland Games and Celtic Festival takes place on the Victoria Day long weekend.
-In 2025 the festival happens on the Saturday and Sunday of May 17th and 18th.
+The festival usually happens on a weekend in mid-May.
+In 2026, it is May 16th and 17th.

 The venue for the Victoria Highland Games is Topaz Park which is bordered by Blanshard Street, Finlayson Street and Topaz Avenue.
 The park is also kitty-corner to Mayfair Shopping Centre which is located at 3147 Douglas Street.